 I have found the ultimate oceanic sanctuary in Southeast Asia: Otres Beach in southern Cambodia.

-I know these are bold words, but from a girl who grew up with the beaches of Southern California and has traveled to many around the world since then, I’d have to say Otres Beach in Cambodia rivals Caye Caulker in Belize as one of the top off-beat beach destinations in the world (that I’m aware of, as it were).
+I know these are bold words, but from a girl who grew up with the beaches of Southern California and has traveled to many around the world since then, I’d have to say Otres Beach in Cambodia rivals Caye Caulker in Belize as one of the top offbeat beach destinations in the world (that I’m aware of, as it were).

 A lot of backpackers in Cambodia naturally head down to Sihanoukville; a beachside paradise with white sandy beaches and endless parties.
-I had heard that it could be quite seedy in Sihanoukville, a place known for prostitution tourist robberies.
+I heard that it could be quite seedy in Sihanoukville, a place known for prostitution and tourist robberies.

-Through word of mouth, I was told about Otres, just a few miles away, that was known more as a hippie enclave (I mean, I have the pants now, so I’m in, right?), would be a much pleasanter experience.
+Through word of mouth, I was told Otres, just a few miles away, that was known more as a hippie enclave (I mean, I have the pants now, so I’m in, right?), would be a much pleasanter experience.